 - Injuries to nearby organs: Inflammation deep in the genital area or buttocks can tunnel to the bladder or bowel.
 This connection is called a fistula and can cause problems if it isn’t treated.

 - Anemia (low red blood cells): When there is too much inflammation in the body, it makes it harder to make red blood cells.
 This is called anemia and can make you feel more tired, making activities or exercise more difficult.

 - Skin cancer: If inflammation in the skin is not controlled over years and years, then it can cause skin cancer.
 This may sound scary, but it is very rare in HS.
 However, this is yet another reason to treat HS, because it can be prevented.

 Remember, complications don’t happen to every person with HS.
 If your HS inflammation is controlled, then your chance of a complication is much lower.
 Visit your doctor today to talk about treatment.

 HS can increase your chance of having another condition at the same time.

 This other condition is called a comorbidity.
 These other conditions can be in the skin or in other parts of your body.
-This means it’s important to have a primary care provider (PCP), a health care provider to manage your whole health.
+This is why it is so important to have a primary care provider (PCP) in charge of managing your whole health.

 These are some of the conditions that you and your PCP can work together to look for and treat: